vslepakov/keyvault-ca/README.md

 ## Infrastructure as code

-The Terraform scripts listed under the `terraform` folder can be used to deploy the infrastructure required for E2E testing to an Azure environment.
+The Terraform scripts listed under the `terraform` directory can be used to deploy the infrastructure required for E2E testing to an Azure environment.
 This deployment includes an App Service for the EST server to run in using an image pulled from Azure Container Registry, an Azure Key Vault for storing the Root CA and an IoT Hub, Device Provisioning Service and a Linux VM simulating an IoT Edge device.
-The infrastructure can be deployed by cd'ing into the `terraform` folder and then running `terraform init` followed by `terraform apply`.
-Terraform will use the logged in Azure user credentials and subsequent subscription to deploy the resources to.
+The Terraform template uses `dotnet run` to execute the API Facade Console App, hence installing the [.NET Runtime 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) is required.
+The infrastructure can be deployed by cd'ing into the `terraform` directory and then running `terraform init` followed by `terraform apply`.
+Terraform will use the [logged in Azure user credentials](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/azure_cli) and subsequent subscription to deploy the resources to.

 Currently only the `Basic` option for authenticating to the EST server using username and password is supported in these Terraform scripts.